zed-industries/zed/docs/src/getting-started.md

 ### MacOS

-You can obtain the release build via the [download page](https://zed.dev/download).
-After the first manual installation, Zed will periodically check for and install updates automatically for you.
+You can obtain the stable builds via the [download page](https://zed.dev/download).
+If you want to download our preview build, you can find it on it's [releases page](https://zed.dev/releases/preview) After the first manual installation, Zed will periodically check for and install updates automatically for you.

 ### Linux